ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Could potentially be related to changes to MAM treatment made in model 9
     - Run model 10.2 so we can check on MAM treatment in baseline scenario versus scenarios 2 (universal MAM) and 13 (targeted MAM)
     - For model 10.2
-  * - 2. :code:`12_to_23_months` age group not showing up in observed outputs
+  * - 2.
-    - Unknown
-    - Engineers to investigate and fix
-    - For 10.2 and 11.1
-  * - 3.
-Only observing incident MAM and SAM transitions
-    - We requested this for production runs, but would like all transitions for V&V runs
-    - Revert back to old behavior for V&V runs so we can examine all transition rates
-    - For model 10.2 and 11.1
-  * - 4.
 Total MAM exposure underestimated for early age groups in model 11.0 (note we overestimate for the later age groups, but I think this may be a result of issue #1)
     - Unknown, but let's check how we are initializing MAM exposure with the substates.
 It looks like we might be underestimating by ~1/3, which would mean that we are using the "worse" MAM state as the total MAM envelope rather than worse + better as the total MAM envelope
     - Engineers to investigate and resolve
     - For model 11.1
-  * - 5.
-Transitions into better and worse MAM underestimated
-    - Likely an issue with how we are scaling these transition rates from the overall MAM transitions to the MAM substate transitions
+  * - 3.
+Transition rate from mild child wasting to susceptible to child wasting is underestimated
+    - Could we accidentally be applying the better/worse MAM scalars to this transition rate when it doesn't need it?
-    - Engineers to share how this is functioning currently with RT for investigation
+    - Engineers to check
     - For model 11.1
-  * - 6.
+  * - 4.
 Targeted MAM intervention not targeted to those 6-24 months (should be 100% coverage for this group)
-    - Unknown
+    - Bug
-    - Engineers to investigate and resolve
+    - Hussain implemented fix, but not yet run
     - For model 11.1
-  * - 7.
+  * - 5.
 Targeted MAM intervention not targeted to worse MAM state
-    - Unknown
+    - Bug
-    - Engineers to investigate and resolve
+    - Hussain implemented fix, but not yet run
     - For model 11.1